ldecampo/THE-CRUSADER/README.md

 Install discord.js to your new project, `npm install discord.js`.

 Then, import all the files from this repo.
 Edit the secrets.json and config.json files to include the appropriate information.
-Run `screen run-bot.js` to run the bot in a screen, so that you can close your terminal window.
+Run `screen node index.js` to run the bot in a screen, so that you can close your terminal window.